 Buy exclusive not-available-in-the-shops puffin gifts from the Out About Scotland Etsy Shop.

 - Puffins are part of the bird genus Fratercula which belong to the auk family.

-- Their favourite food is sand eels, herring and capelin.
-The capelin is a sprat-like North Atlantic fish.
+- Their favourite food are sand eels, herring and capelin.
+Capelin are a sprat-like North Atlantic fish.

 - Adult puffins eat in excess of forty fish every day.